Call Button

 Migraine Headache Treatments

-Here at the Brisbane Headache and Migraine Clinic™, we specialise in treatment for migraine headaches.
-Therefore, we have a team that keeps up to date with the most recent research and applies the most effective preventive treatments for our patients.
 We have seen many patients with chronic migraines and use world-class techniques in assessing and treating the neck as a form of chronic migraine treatment.
 A thorough examination of the upper cervical spine is initiated to determine the severity of your sensitised brainstem.
 Our unique assessment procedure will determine the cause of your migraines, and identify whether your migraines are due to a sensitised brainstem.
-In our sessions, we will also educate you on common migraine triggers and what to avoid on a daily basis.
+In our sessions, we will also educate you on common migraine triggers and what to avoid on a daily basis in order to prevent migraine attacks.

-If deemed appropriate and treatment commences, we expect a significant improvement to occur rapidly in 90% of our patients with Migraines, within the first 5 treatment consultations.
 We’re not in the business of giving false hope.
 If we don’t think our treatment can help you, we will let you know after the initial consultation.
-Our treatment is effective in alleviating or dramatically reducing chronic and acute migraine attacks in 85-90% of sufferers.
+Our treatment is effective in alleviating or dramatically reducing chronic and acute migraine attacks in 85-90% of sufferers, without the long-term reliance on pain-relieving medications.

 Tools for managing migraines.